vdaas/web/content/docs/v1.7/user-guides/observability-configuration.md

 This page shows the best practice for applying observing features by constructing an observability environment and setting the Vald Helm chart.

-## Arhitecture
+## Architecture

-Vald conforms [OpenTeremetry Protocol](https://opentelemetry.io/docs/reference/specification/protocol/otlp/) and does NOT depend on any commercial data format.
+Vald conforms [OpenTelemetry Protocol](https://opentelemetry.io/docs/reference/specification/protocol/otlp/) and does NOT depend on any commercial data format.

 <img src="/images/v1.7/guides/observability-configuration/architecture.png" />

 OpenTelemetry Collector handles receiving / processing / exporting the telemetry data, which does NOT depend on the vendors' format.
-All Vald components can send OTLP-compliant telemetry data, like metrics, traces, or logs, to the OpenTelemerty Collector.
+All Vald components can send OTLP-compliant telemetry data, like metrics, traces, or logs, to the OpenTelemetry Collector.
 The telemetry data is used to monitor or visualize with the observing tools.

 ## Build an observing environment